South Korean MP apologises over BTS tattoo pictures

-SEOUL (AFP) - South Korea's youngest MP Ryu Ho-jeong apologised on Thursday (June 10) after she provoked fury among BTS fans by using pictures of tattooed singer Jungkook to promote her campaign to liberalise the country's laws on inking.
+SEOUL • South Korea's youngest MP Ryu Ho-jeong apologised on Thursday after she provoked fury among BTS fans by using pictures of tattooed singer Jungkook to promote her campaign to liberalise the country's laws on inking.

 Even though tattoos have become more widespread in recent years, many entertainment figures still apply plasters to hide theirs before making television appearances.

-Ms Ryu - a self-confessed BTS fan - uploaded pictures of Jungkook to her social media accounts, some showing symbols and the word "ARMY", a reference to BTS fans, tattooed on his right hand, and others in which he covered them with a long white sleeve.
+Ms Ryu - a self-confessed BTS fan - uploaded pictures of Jungkook, 23, to her social media accounts, some showing symbols and the word "army", a reference to BTS fans, tattooed on his right hand, and others in which he covered them with a long white sleeve.

 "Have you seen your favourite celebrities covered in bandages on their bodies?" she wrote.
 "This hideous sight is the result of television stations' regulations on tattoos."